Coda Footprint Internal Scanner is now part of the AWS Marketplace

 Note: The Internal Scanner needs to be able to reach it’s Scan Targets over as many ports as the possible, but at least the well known services ports and especially the ports that you know your are using for your provisioned applications.

-The instance is being provisioned and when it is ready either connect from a Bastion Host o it’s Private IP or from an Elastic Public IP to it’s TCP/8080 interface using HTTPS.
+The instance is being provisioned and when it is ready either connect from a Bastion Host o it’s Private IP or from an Elastic Public IP to it’s TCP/8080 interface using HTTP.

 Remember to Edit the Security Group and allow access to the console machine or “FQDN URL” for HTTPS and TCP/15671, TCP/15672, TCP/5671, TCP/5672.